Jeffansah/my-good-reads-master/README.md

 ### Mobile Experience

 - The wishlist panel collapses into a bottom drawer on mobile devices
-- Swipe up to expand the wishlist
+- Tap to expand the wishlist
-- Swipe down to collapse it
+- Tap to collapse it
 - The search interface adapts to smaller screens

 ## Testing

 The application includes comprehensive test coverage:

-- Unit tests for utility functions
+- Unit tests for components and utility functions
-- Component tests for React components
-- Integration tests for user interactions
-- Accessibility testing

 Run the test suite: